QuantAMMProtocol/quantammsim/docs/source/tutorials/custom_pools.rst

 For a base Balancer pool with constant weights, however, we have no dynamic properties (the weights are constant, the fees are fixed at zero here).
 This means that we could happily pass in a price array that is the length of the entire simulation, and then slice it to the relevant period within the ``calculate_reserves_zero_fees`` function.
-But this is the structure required by the :class:`~quantammsim.pools.base_pool.AbstractPool` interface, and is the structure that enables time varying properties.
+But this is the structure required by the :class:`quantammsim.pools.AbstractPool` interface, and is the structure that enables time varying properties.

 **Arbitrage control**